-My little town of Warrenton, Virginia, started off life not as a destination, but rather as a convenient stopping point between other destinations.
-In the late 1700s, it had a road running through it between Falmouth, a port town on the Rappahanock River, and Winchester, an early European settlement and frontier town where once a 17 year-old George Washington was offical surveyor in the area.
-That road crossed paths at the place where Warrenton would grow with a road between Alexandria and Culpeper, Virginia.
+My little town of Warrenton, Virginia, started off life not as a destination but rather as a convenient stopping point between other destinations.
+In the late 1700s, it had a road running through it between Falmouth, a port town on the Rappahannock River, Winchester, an early European settlement, and a frontier town 17-year-old George Washington was an official surveyor in the area.
+That road crossed paths where Warrenton would grow with a road between Alexandria and Culpeper, Virginia.

-At the crossroads, a trading post was set up, known as the Red Store (the original building has been incorporated into a larger building, and still exists on Main Street in Warrenton).
-A blacksmith shop and an inn or two also came into existence, and the commerce in the area originally existed primarily to serve those who were traveling down one of the roads or another.
+A trading post was set up at the crossroads, known as the Red Store (the original building has been incorporated into a larger building and still exists on Main Street in Warrenton).
+A blacksmith shop and an inn or two also came into existence.
+The commerce in the area originally existed primarily to serve those traveling down one of the roads or another.

-Others started settling into the area, and a decision was made to set up a Courthouse at this crossroads, and a County to manage governance of the land.
-The town grew up around the crossroads until the late 1960s, when a bypass brought traffic around the center of town, as well as moving the focus of much of the commerce in the area.
-The Old Town section of Warrenton is still host to a number of stores, but many of those passing through the area no longer have to travel its hilly and narrow streets.
+Others started settling into the area, and a decision was made to set up a Courthouse at this crossroads and a County to manage the governance of the land.
+The town grew up around the crossroads until the late 1960s, when a bypass brought traffic around the center of town and moved the focus of much commerce in the area.
+The Old Town section of Warrenton is still hosting many stores, but many of those passing through the area no longer have to travel its hilly and narrow streets.

 A new sporting goods store recently started moving into one of the shopping developments located along that bypass, and it’s the third shop in that collective of stores to sell sports-related merchandise.
 The local paper, published twice a week regardless of whether enough happened in town to fill it or not, reported on the new business and got the reactions of its competitors.
 Except, the other places selling sporting goods welcomed the new shop with open arms.